mikebenfield/Learned-Index-Structures/README.md

 ## Benchmarks

-Currently, on my system, executing the commands under `Usage` gives these performance results:
+Currently, on my system, executing the commands under `How to use` above gives these performance results:

 | Model         | Runtime (sec) |